vikingJason/5eVaultMain/content/2. DM Tools/Blacksmithing Done Right.md

   - name: brew_snippets
     subsnippets:
       - name: example snippet
-        gen: >-
+        gen: |-

           The text between `\snippet title` lines will become a snippet of name `title` as this example provides.

           This snippet is accessible in the brew tab, and will be inherited if the brew is used as a theme.
+draft: true
 ---

 {{frontCover}}